Trump says no amnesty for 'Dreamers,' signals support in broader deal

 "What the president proposed yesterday - increasing border security, looking at TPS, looking at the Dreamers - I'll use that as a starting point.
 But you've got to start by reopening the government," U.S. Senator Mark Warner said on NBC's "Meet the Press."

+Bennie Thompson, the Democratic chair of the House Homeland Security Committee, said Democrats were not opposed to physical barriers on the southern border but that Trump's changing position posed a problem for resolving the border security issue.

+"I would not rule out a wall in certain instances," Thompson said on ABC's "This Week" on Sunday.

-"Let's at least pay them on Thursday, so they don't have to go through more angst," Warner said.
-(Reporting by David Morgan in Washington; Additional reporting by Yasmeen Abutaleb in Washington; Editing by Jeffrey Benkoe)
+(Reporting by David Morgan in Washington; Additional reporting by Yasmeen Abutaleb and Susan Cornwell in Washington; Editing by Susan Thomas and Peter Cooney)